-We recognize that given our campers collective experience of suicide loss, they may be aware of specific details of the manner of their loved ones death (ie method/means).
-Discussion or sharing of those specific details regarding manner of death is highly discouraged while at camp, especially with fellow campers.
-Some of our campers are not aware of these specific details regarding their loved ones death; other campers can become highly distressed when focusing on those details.
-For all campers, focusing on the specific details associated with the manner of their loved ones death can prove traumatizing and interfere with their ability to fully participate while at camp.
-We recognize that processing of these traumatic memories is beneficial and is best accomplished through individual counseling support and is beyond the scope of a one week camp experience.
+We recognize that, given our campers' shared experiences of suicide loss, they may feel compelled to discuss details regarding the details, method, or means of their loved ones' deaths.
+However, we strongly discourage any discussion or sharing of these specific details while at camp, especially with fellow campers.
+We acknowledge that some campers may be aware of these specifics, while others may not.
+For all campers, focusing on the specific details associated with the manner of their loved ones' death, or overhearing these discussions from other campers, can prove traumatizing and interfere with their ability to fully participate in camp.
+We recognize that processing these traumatic memories is beneficial, but it is best accomplished through individual counseling support, which extends beyond the scope of a one-week camp experience.